sensu/sensu-docs/content/sensu-go/5.2/api/filters.md

 ---
 title: "Filters API"
-description: "Sensu Go filters API reference documentation"
+description: "The filters API provides HTTP access to filter data.
+Here’s a reference for the filters API in Sensu Go, including examples for returning lists of filters, creating Sensu filters, and more.
+Read on for the full reference."
 version: "5.2"
 product: "Sensu Go"
 menu: